I am simply so excited by how my life has changed and by what I learned about myself since being diagnosed." John Garner, Survivor

 - Melanoma has spread to the brain or spinal cord.

 City of Hope offers advanced and highly targeted radiation treatments for melanoma.
 In addition to using techniques that direct radiation to tumor tissue while sparing normal tissue, our experienced radiology team works closely with surgeons, oncologists and others members of our multidisciplinary team to perform advanced procedures such as isolated limb infusion and robotic sentinel lymph node biopsy.

-City of Hope’s world renowned physicians and researchers use the latest in technology and innovation to treat cancer — coupled with an enduring belief in providing compassionate care.
-If you have been diagnosed with gastrointestinal cancer, or are looking for a second opinion about your treatment, request an appointment online or contact us at 800-826-HOPE.
+If you have been diagnosed with skin cancer or melanoma, or are looking for a second opinion about your treatment, request an appointment online or contact us at 800-826-HOPE.
 Please visit Making Your First Appointment for more information.

 Getting treated for skin cancer at City of Hope means you are steps away from labs where new treatments for cancer are being developed every day.
 That proximity means you benefit from something unique in cancer care — bench to bedside treatment.
 “Bench to bedside” means innovative research we are conducting in our labs is moved quickly to the bedside to treat our patients.